Kevin-Zhang-TW/kevin_zhang/README.md

-# Training with USACO problems
+# A Local Judge script
 ## Usage
   1. Download the testit file, it's a scrip which tells you your verdict
   2. Modify the variable { path, file } to what you want